MuhammadSakr/Madden-NFL-project/README.md

 He wanted to see some comparisons using equations he provided.

 The comparisons was like "Every player VS Every team" for every position one by one.

+This was for the excel sheet (which cannot be shared).

+Then he asked to compare the teams using average points for every position, and this is what the visualizations show.